auc-campus

 • Student Self Evaluation (20%): Students will reflect on the skills, competencies, and overall experience attained throughout their engagement at the host organization.

-• Employer Evaluation (35%): Employers will reflect the performance of the hosted student in terms of both technical skills, work ethics, and responsibility.
+• Employer Evaluation (35%): Employers will reflect the performance of the hosted student in terms of technical skills, work ethics, and responsibility.

 • CO-OP Presentation (35%): Students will present their CO-OP experience to a committee of faculty instructors and representatives of the host organization.